This post may contain affiliate links. Please read my privacy policy.

 - Add all the ingredients for the Teriyaki Sauce to a saucepan and simmer over low heat.
 Once the sauce thickens, remove it from the heat and let it cool.

 - Heat a pan or skillet over low to medium heat.
 Add a bit of oil and pan-sear the salmon, skin-side down, until the bottom is crispy.
-Cover the pan to ensure the salmon cooks through.
+Flip and cook the salmon.
+Alternatively: Instead of flipping, cover the pan to ensure the salmon cooks through.

 - Remove the salmon from the heat, drizzle with teriyaki sauce, and garnish with sesame seeds.
 Serve immediately with steamed rice.